 14.1 The Seller shall not be liable to the Customer for breach of contract by reason of delay or failure to perform any of the Seller’s obligations if the delay or failure is to any extent due to a cause beyond the Seller’s control including but not limited to: war, fire, accident, breakdown of plant or machinery, industrial action/dispute (including strikes and lockouts), unavailability of or restrictions on supplies, non-delivery or delay in the delivery of materials or other circumstances (of whatsoever nature not limited to the foregoing) which directly or indirectly interrupt or hinder due performance of the Contract.

 15.1 In the course of dealings with the Seller, the Customer may supply to the Seller data that the Seller will collect and retain.
-Some or all of that data may be personal data that is subject to the Data Protection Act 1998 (as amended).
+Some or all of that data may be personal data that is subject to the Data Protection Act 2018 (as amended) and/or the GDPR as applicable.
 The data supplied to the Seller will be processed by the Seller to execute the Customer’s order, to monitor the Customer’s account, to select and send to the Customer marketing material and periodically to conduct trade and bank reference enquiries and other credit checks.
 This will involve the disclosure of the Customer’s data to and from third parties.
 The Customer consents to the processing of the Customer’s data for those purposes.
-Prior to progressing the Customer’s order, the Seller will attempt to verify the Customer’s identity (or the identity of the individual on whose behalf the Customer is acting).
+Prior to progressing the Customer’s order, the Seller will attempt to verify the Customer’s identity (or, if and as applicable, the identity of the individual or party on whose behalf the Customer is acting or purchasing Goods for under these Conditions).
 This process involves checking the details supplied by the Customer against those held by credit reference agencies and scoring methods may be utilised in the verification process.
 A record of this process will kept that may be used to help other companies to verify the Customer’s identity.
 The Seller may also pass information to organisations involved in fraud prevention to protect the Seller and the Seller’s customers from theft and fraud.
 If the Customer supplies false or inaccurate information and the Seller suspects fraud or any other similar or inappropriate activity, the Seller may record this and share this information with other organisations.

 16.2 Both parties shall: